Brokerages Anticipate Nexstar Media Group, Inc. (NASDAQ:NXST) Will Announce Quarterly Sales of $1.33 Billion

-Wall Street brokerages forecast that Nexstar Media Group, Inc. (NASDAQ:NXST) will report sales of $1.33 billion for the current fiscal quarter, Zacks Investment Research reports.
-Two analysts have made estimates for Nexstar Media Group’s earnings.
-The highest sales estimate is $1.34 billion and the lowest is $1.31 billion.
-Nexstar Media Group posted sales of $1.10 billion during the same quarter last year, which would indicate a positive year-over-year growth rate of 20.9%.
-The business is expected to issue its next quarterly earnings report on Wednesday, February 24th.
+Equities research analysts expect Nexstar Media Group, Inc. (NASDAQ:NXST) to post sales of $1.33 billion for the current fiscal quarter, according to Zacks.
+Two analysts have issued estimates for Nexstar Media Group’s earnings.
+The lowest sales estimate is $1.31 billion and the highest is $1.34 billion.
+Nexstar Media Group reported sales of $1.10 billion during the same quarter last year, which indicates a positive year-over-year growth rate of 20.9%.
+The firm is expected to issue its next quarterly earnings results before the market opens on Tuesday, February 23rd.

-According to Zacks, analysts expect that Nexstar Media Group will report full-year sales of $4.45 billion for the current year, with estimates ranging from $4.43 billion to $4.47 billion.
-For the next financial year, analysts expect that the firm will post sales of $4.40 billion, with estimates ranging from $4.37 billion to $4.46 billion.
-Zacks’ sales averages are an average based on a survey of sell-side analysts that follow Nexstar Media Group.
+On average, analysts expect that Nexstar Media Group will report full year sales of $4.45 billion for the current financial year, with estimates ranging from $4.43 billion to $4.47 billion.
+For the next year, analysts expect that the company will post sales of $4.40 billion, with estimates ranging from $4.37 billion to $4.46 billion.
+Zacks’ sales calculations are a mean average based on a survey of sell-side research firms that cover Nexstar Media Group.

-Nexstar Media Group (NASDAQ:NXST) last posted its quarterly earnings results on Thursday, November 5th.
+Nexstar Media Group (NASDAQ:NXST) last issued its quarterly earnings results on Thursday, November 5th.
 The company reported $4.08 EPS for the quarter, topping the consensus estimate of $2.35 by $1.73.
-The business had revenue of $1.12 billion for the quarter, compared to analyst estimates of $1.08 billion.
-Nexstar Media Group had a return on equity of 25.99% and a net margin of 13.27%.
-The company’s quarterly revenue was up 68.5% compared to the same quarter last year.
-During the same quarter in the previous year, the firm earned ($0.13) EPS.
+Nexstar Media Group had a net margin of 13.27% and a return on equity of 25.99%.
+The firm had revenue of $1.12 billion for the quarter, compared to analysts’ expectations of $1.08 billion.
+During the same period in the previous year, the firm posted ($0.13) EPS.
+The company’s revenue for the quarter was up 68.5% on a year-over-year basis.

-In related news, EVP Blake Russell sold 5,108 shares of the company’s stock in a transaction that occurred on Tuesday, December 29th.
-The stock was sold at an average price of $106.52, for a total value of $544,104.16.
-Following the completion of the transaction, the executive vice president now directly owns 23,440 shares of the company’s stock, valued at $2,496,828.80.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, CFO Thomas Carter sold 15,000 shares of the company’s stock in a transaction that occurred on Monday, November 16th.
-The shares were sold at an average price of $102.00, for a total value of $1,530,000.00.
-Over the last three months, insiders have sold 69,418 shares of company stock valued at $7,283,547.
-Corporate insiders own 6.70% of the company’s stock.

-A number of institutional investors and hedge funds have recently made changes to their positions in NXST.
-Prudential Financial Inc. acquired a new position in Nexstar Media Group in the second quarter valued at approximately $3,837,000.
-Ensign Peak Advisors Inc acquired a new position in Nexstar Media Group in the second quarter valued at approximately $2,058,000.
-Marshall Wace North America L.P. acquired a new position in Nexstar Media Group in the second quarter valued at approximately $2,943,000.
-FMR LLC boosted its holdings in Nexstar Media Group by 36.2% in the second quarter.
-FMR LLC now owns 3,927,236 shares of the company’s stock valued at $328,671,000 after purchasing an additional 1,044,048 shares in the last quarter.
-Finally, Gabelli Funds LLC lifted its stake in Nexstar Media Group by 70.1% in the second quarter.
-Gabelli Funds LLC now owns 62,100 shares of the company’s stock valued at $5,197,000 after buying an additional 25,600 shares during the last quarter.
-96.53% of the stock is owned by hedge funds and other institutional investors.

 Nexstar Media Group, Inc operates as a television broadcasting and digital media company in the United States.
 The company focuses on the acquisition, development, and operation of television stations and interactive community websites in small and medium-sized markets.
 It offers free over-the-air programming to television viewing audiences.